abrarsaraf/Heart-Disease-Analysis/README.md

 ~ ST Depression and ECG Results: Abnormal ECG results and increased ST depression during exercise further correlated with heart disease diagnoses, supporting their diagnostic importance.

+## ✅ Final Conclusion
+This project provided a comprehensive exploratory analysis of heart disease data, revealing key demographic and clinical factors associated with increased risk.
+Through data cleaning, visualization, and correlation analysis, important patterns were uncovered—such as the influence of age, cholesterol, chest pain type, and ECG results on heart disease presence.

+The project showcases how data analytics can be applied in the healthcare domain to support early diagnosis and preventive care.
+It also lays the groundwork for building predictive models that could assist medical professionals in making informed, data-driven decisions.

 ~ Feature Correlations Identified: Correlation analysis helped isolate the most influential features, offering valuable direction for future predictive modeling efforts.